Don’t Just Sit There!

 When you’re sitting, Matthews says, “muscle contractions go way down, and your body’s resistance to gravity decreases.”
-When you sit for long periods, your body adapts to the reduced physical demand and slows down its .
+When you sit for long periods, your body adapts to the reduced physical demand and slows down its Chemical changes within the body that create the energy and substances you need to grow, move and maintain your health..
 When metabolism slows, you burn fewer calories and boost the chance that extra energy will be stored as fat.

 The best way to raise your metabolism is simply by moving.
 The more you move, the better.
 A new study led by NIH’s Dr. Steven Moore looked at data on more than 650,000 adults, mostly age 40 and older.
 The researchers found that leisure-time physical activity was linked to a longer life expectancy, regardless of how much people weighed.

 “We found that even a low level of physical activity—equivalent to about 10 minutes a day of walking—was associated with a gain of almost 2 years in life expectancy.
 High levels of activity—equivalent to about 45 minutes a day of walking—were associated with a gain of 4 years or more,” says Moore.

 The outcomes weren’t so positive for those who were both overweight and did no exercise.
 “People who were obese and inactive lost about 7 years of life compared to normal weight people who were active,” Moore says.